Vulkan4D/v4d_module_sample/README.md

 * Must be all lowercase except the first character which is UPPERCASE
 * May contain only letters and numbers (a-z and 0-9)
 * Must start with an UPPERCASE letter (A-Z)
+* V4D and GAME are reserved vendor names used within the engine for base/default Module Classes

 As a module developer, you are free to also [define your own ModuleClass](#CreateYourOwnModuleClass) as long as it uses your official VENDOR name.